Ubaton/Flight-Price-Prediction/README.md

-## Overview
+<h1 align="center"> Flght Price Predction Model </h1>
-This is a Flask web app which predicts fare of Flight ticket.
+The Flight Price Prediction is a web application that compares current airline prices to historical fare by using an AI algorithm trained on Indian flight booking dataset

 ## Directory Tree
 ```